Please *CLICK* above if you want to share my work. Thanks! -Seth

 - Challenge the status quo to improve education.

-Sign up here for updates and my free toolkit to help your kids.
-No spam, no games, no flashy stuff, just a weekly email with solutions for your child (all ages).
-If you want to know more about signing up, learn what I give you when you subscribe here.
+Sign up to get my weekly updates and freebies to help your students (all ages).
+No spam, no games, no flashy stuff, just a Sunday email with solutions.
+If you want to know more about signing up, click here.

-- My True Story – About my struggles as a student and how I overcame them.
+- My True Story – Read about my struggles as a student and how I overcame them.

-- Executive Function – Why EF is THE most important thing parents and teachers must understand, but don’t.
+- Executive Function Article – This is a MUST READ article, the most essential one on my site.
+It’s about why EF is THE most important thing parents and teachers must understand, but don’t.

-- 2e Twice Exceptional Learners – Everything you need to know about 2e/twice exceptional kids and how to support them.
+- 2e Twice-Exceptional Learners – Another MUST READ.
+Everything you need to know about 2e/twice-exceptional kids and how to support them.

 - YouTube – My YouTube channel with tons of helpful videos.
-Please subscribe (this helps my channel grow).
+Please subscribe, like and comment (this helps my message get to more people).

-- Speaking – How to hire me to speak or run a workshop for conferences, parent groups, teacher trainings, etc..
+- Speaking – Hire me to speak or run a workshop for conferences, parent groups, teacher trainings, etc..

 - Subscribe HERE for free tools and blog updates to help your child

 “The most impressive attribute of Seth is his steadfast dedication.
 He has never given up on our daughter, even when she has become overwhelmed and wanted to give up.
 He has taught her to believe in herself.
 She is now graduating and will walk in the December ceremony.
-She could not have done it without him.” – Bonnie Auerbach, Los Angeles, CA
+She could not have done it without him.” – Bonnie A

-In my blog I teach you exactly how I empower outside-the-box learners to navigate a baffling educational landscape so they can successfully launch a great future after school.
-Those are the essential steps; Empower students to navigate so they can successfully launch!
+In my blog, I teach you exactly how I empower outside-the-box learners to navigate a baffling educational landscape so they can successfully launch a great future after school.
+Those are the 2 essential steps; Empower students to navigate so they can successfully launch!
 These steps apply at any age, Elementary-College.

-Look, struggling students are often misunderstood, usually as a result of deep systemic dysfunction (in other words, schools may look great on the surface, but can be way off course behind the scenes).
+Struggling students are often misunderstood, usually as a result of deep systemic dysfunction (in other words, schools may look great on the surface, but can be off course behind the scenes).
 Many of these kids are seen as lazy, unmotivated or uncaring, which couldn’t be further from the truth.
-These kids are expected to conform to an outdated system rather than the system conforming to the legitimate needs of divergent learners.
+These kids are expected to conform to an outdated system rather than the system conforming to the legitimate needs of neurodiverse learners.

-This stuff drives me crazy, because it causes a ton of unnecessary suffering, for far too many students, and this can literally knock them off course in life, (which can take people decades to recover from.)
+This drives me crazy, because it causes a ton of unnecessary suffering, for far too many students, way too often, and this can literally knock them off course in life, (which can take people decades to recover from.)
 Education is not a game.

 “Life ain’t a dress rehearsal.”
 We need to do right by our kids, and in this day & age, it can be hard to even know what that means.
 But my blog is meant to help you cut through the noise & get results that matter.
 It’s all about a little-known, yet absolutely critical concept called Executive Function.

-Because of these experiences, and because I’ve had to overcome these learning challenges myself, I’m committed to empowering your kids to navigate their education successfully so they can craft an awesome future.
+Because of these experiences, and because I’ve had to overcome these learning challenges myself, I am committed to empowering kids to navigate their education successfully so they can craft an awesome future.

-This blog is shared by a tribe of thousands of concerned parents and teachers who aren’t willing to sit back and watch school dysfunction shortchange kids.
+This blog is shared by a tribe of over 60,000 concerned parents and teachers who aren’t willing to sit back and watch dysfunction shortchange kids.
 They’re everyday people who work hard to advocate in a baffling system, so our kids can get what they need — an education which teaches them how to harnesses their unique gifts, so they can craft extraordinary lives.